plasmonX: an Open-Source Code for Nanoplasmonics: Running and Input Configuration

 The input to \texttt{plasmonX} is defined entirely by a YAML-formatted configuration file, typically named \texttt{input\_file.yaml}.
 The input is composed of various sections, each dedicated to a specific aspect of the simulation.

 \begin{shaded}

 \end{shaded}

 This structure allows the user to define atomistic and continuum models in a unified format, while also keeping the input compact and readable.
-A number of default values are automatically provided if certain sections are omitted, enabling simple and minimal configurations for the most user-friendly experience possible.
-Further details on each section, including a complete list of available keywords and examples of \texttt{plasmonX} minimal input (i.e., exploiting default values), are provided in the documentation and examples (see Ref. \citenum{plasmonX_documentation}).
+A number of default values (see \texttt{plasmonX} documentation \cite{plasmonX_documentation}) are automatically provided if certain sections are omitted, enabling simple and minimal configurations for the most user-friendly experience possible.To provide an overview of the \texttt{plasmonX} structure, Algorithm~\ref{alg:core_solver} summarizes the main driver workflow of the code.
+Further details on each section, including a complete list of available keywords and examples of \texttt{plasmonX} minimal input (i.e., exploiting default values), are provided in the documentation and examples (see Ref. \citenum{plasmonX_documentation}), and are discussed in the following.